What’s In Your Water? Part 1

 When ordering take-out, you can always ask the restaurant if they use “Styrofoam” or polystyrene containers.
 If they do, you can either ask if they have an alternative or decide to order from somewhere else.
 When bringing leftovers home from a restaurant, keep a glass or metal container in your car specifically for such occasions.
 It’s also a good idea to bring your own reusable coffee mug to coffee shops.
 As I mentioned at the beginning of my post, please try to avoid eating food in polystyrene, and definitely stop reheating your food in polystyrene containers in the microwavePolystyrene is toxic to human health.
 I will cover this in more detail in my next post, Part 2.

-Thank you for reading, and please subscribe to keep up with this short series and others to come!
+Thank you for reading, and please share and subscribe to keep up with this short series and others to come!

 Additional Resource: